yereverluvinunclebert/GDID-Tester/README.md

 **This key is used to identify your PC and what it accesses on the net.**

-The first time you run the program, the original GDID key should be visible by default.
-The program stores the original GDID the first time it runs and then allows you to view and manipulate the GDID in order to obfuscate it to avoid tracking.
+The first time you run the program, the original GDID key will be extracted and should be visible by default.
+The program stores the original GDID elsewhere, the first time it runs.
+It then allows you to view and manipulate the actual GDID as known to Windows in order to change or blank it - to avoid tracking.

 * Change the run interval by moving the slider.
 Setting the slider to 0 secs will stop the testing timer.

-* If the Enable Regular Testing check box is ticked, the program will check the above key value every ten seconds to see if it has been repopulated.
-You will see that this occurs regularly, for example on system startup or resume from sleep.
-  If you use Edge or visit any MS site that accesses login.live.com, (Microsoft account, Store, OneDrive, Microsoft 365, account-linked UWP apps) then this value may be re-populated with the same GDID.
+* If the Enable Regular Testing check box is ticked, the program will check the above key value every X seconds (according to slider) to see if the GDID has been repopulated.
+You will see that this occurs infrequently but regularly.
+For example, on system startup or resume from sleep, if you use Edge or visit any MS site that accesses login.live.com, (Microsoft account, Store, OneDrive, Microsoft 365, account-linked UWP apps) then this value may well be re-populated with the same original GDID within a few minutes.
   Your local PC contains the cached version, the permanent version is stored on Microsoft's sites.

 * The remove button wipes the GDID manually.